 Since each process holds a unique characteristic that offered numerous benefits as compared to others.
 During the process of gas metal arc welding (GMAW) the consumable electrode wire employs to supply filler metals within the welding zone.
 Hence, this wire electrode is then wrapped into a wire pool which is responsible for continuously feeding to the welding zone by using an automatic arrangement.
 Hence, shielding gas is supplied to the welding zone through a separate gas cylinder in order to protect the hot weld bead from contamination and undesired oxidation.
 So the GMAW has been classified into two major groups, depending upon the constituent of shielding gas.

 Metal Inert Gas (MIG) welding and Metal Active Gas (MAG) welding.
-By the mane, you might be clear that it inert gas such as helium, argon, nitrogen or some mixture of such gases that are used to shield them while MIG welding process.
+By the mane, you might be clear that it is an inert gas such as helium, argon, nitrogen, or some mixture of such gases that are used to shield them while the MIG welding process.
 On the other hand, a combination of active gas co2 or oxygen and inert gas will be used as shielding gas while doing the MAG welding process.
 Since the GMAW process involves MIG welding where inert shielding gas has been supplied.

 Next in our fusion welding process list is Tungsten Inert Gas (TIG) welding which is also termed as Gas Tungsten Arc Welding (GTAW).
 Here the electric arc has been established between tungsten electrodes the non-consumable with the conductive bade plates.
 As the electrodes are non-consumable, thus there is a need to supply additional filler metals by feeding the filer rod underneath the arc.
 Though, TIG welding is one of the preferred autogenous weldings that requires no added filler metal to join the components.
 Contrasting to other welding processes especially MIG where the electrode materials have been selected based upon the base metal composition.
 Here in the TIG welding process, regardless of the chemical composition of a base material the tungsten electrodes utilize themselves.
 Additionally, TIG welding is also employed in inert shielding gas which is responsible to protect the hot weld bead components from contamination and oxidation.
 But most importantly, TIG should be carried out properly.
 Additionally, the TIG welding tends to produce a very subtle defect-free sound for the joints that create a great appearance in the final results.
 Furthermore, TIG welding is safe and secure as it does not produce any type of spatter.